Skip to main content ITU

 • English proficiency corresponding to B-level with a minimum of 3.0 in grade point average.

-• If you hold another comparable degree (e.g. an international education), which is comparable to a university or professional bachelor’s degree, the ITU will make an individual assessment of the education in question.
+If you have a comparable education (e.g., a international education) that is equivalent to a bachelor's or professional bachelor's degree, ITU will make an individual assessment of the education when you apply.

-ITU compiled a list of Danish bachelor programmes that automatically meet the specific requirements for MSc in Computer Science.
+ITU compiled a list of Danish bachelor programmes that automatically meet the academic subject requirements for MSc in Computer Science.
+If you studied one of the programmes listed below, you do not need to document your subjects in the form of compliance.

 • Datalogi (AAU)